 Virginia law mandates trafficking-specific training for law enforcement but does not require the training to be ongoing.
 Pursuant to Va.
-Code Ann. § 9.1-102(37), (48) (Powers and duties of the Board and the Department), i.
-Sensitivity to and awareness of human trafficking offenses and the identification of victims of human trafficking offenses for personnel involved in criminal investigations or assigned to vehicle or street patrol duties;
+Code Ann. § 9.1-102(37), (48) (Powers and duties of the Board and the Department),

 The Department, under the direction of the Board, which shall be the policy-making body for carrying out the duties and powers hereunder, shall have the power and duty to: